 Enabling the Statistics

-• You will now see a list of Receivers and Transmitters that are connected to the AIM Manager.
+- You will see a list of Receivers and Transmitters that are connected to the AIM Manager.
 Depending on how many endpoints you have, you may need to setup through pages to find the Receiver or Transmitter that you wish to check.
+Some of the columns can be filtered using the Search icon.

-• On the row containing the endpoint you wish to access, you need to enable the statistics by click on the graph icon.
-The icon should turn from having a black background to white.
+- On the row containing the endpoint you wish to access, you need to enable the statistics by click on the graph icon.

 Understanding the Statistics